 She came to the UK when she was young and spent her life around her family and children.
 She had always wanted to drive but never had enough money to learn and gave priority to her family needs.
 Many instructors had turned her down due to English not being her first language which discouraged her from learning altogether.
 Moreover, her family were not supportive either and would always discourage her from taking on this new skill!

 In my dictionary, there are no such words as ‘cannot do’ – so when she approached me, I took this as a personal challenge, adamant that I would make her dream come true.
 It was indeed a challenge, however, 3 tests later she passed her practical test with flying colours!
 I will never forget her tears when the examiner told her that she had passed.
 Her dream had become a reality, and as she cried and hugged me in gratitude, she told me she would never forget me and always thought of me as her own daughter, as I was the only one who helped her, despite knowing that she may not get through due to the language barrier.

 To this date, I still see her driving around in her 4X4!
 Isn’t she just amazing?
 It’s times like this that make this job role very rewarding 😊

 What are your thoughts on the future of the driver training industry/post covid?

 We have a very strong industry, as more and more people are looking to join this profession.
 It is a very flexible and rewarding career.
 Right now the industry is thriving and many people will want to learn how to drive.
 The future of driver training looks very promising!

 From everyone here at Bill Plant Driving School, we would like to thank Shabnam for her time speaking with us and for her continued service.
 We very much look forward to many more years working with her in the future.
-To join Shabnam and many more of our amazing instructors and become a driving instructor, start your driving instructor training with Bill Plant Driving School today!
+To join Shabnam and many more of our amazing instructors and learn how to become a driving instructor, start your driving instructor training with Bill Plant Driving School today!